Tailormap/tailormap-viewer/README.md

 To log in to the admin interface go to http://localhost:8080/admin/.

-When starting up for the first a password will the randonly generated for the admin account.
+When starting up for the first time a password will be randomly generated for the admin account.
 This password is printed to the logs of the `tailormap` container.
 You can see the password with:

 `docker compose logs tailormap`